 In the beginning

-After a while, probably around 80/81, they decided to leave their softer rock based music in favor for a much heavier style.
+After a while, probably around 80/81, they decided to leave their softer rock-based music in favor of a much heavier style.
 It was not just the music that was updated to a more 80’s based sound.
-With inspiration of big arena band as Judas Priest, Saxon and Iron Maiden they had a bigger plan.
+With the inspiration of big arena band as Judas Priest, Saxon, and Iron Maiden they had a bigger plan.

 The band’s appearance was much more of a visual appearance as Heavy Load and Manowar with the ancient Nordic masculine Vikings in mind.
 Hence the name – Neptune.

-In the beginning Ray was managing both guitar and vocals.
+In the beginning, Ray was managing both guitar and vocals.
 To give him total freedom to do what he does best, they decided to hire another guitarist – Johnny Östergren.
 They performed a bunch of gigs during that time.
 After a while, the band decided that it was time to record their first demo.
-Robert Wellerfors known for working with Axewitch, Roxette, KSMB and others was selected as recording technician and producer.
+Robert Wellerfors known for working with Axewitch, Roxette, KSMB, and others were selected as recording technician and producer.
 Several record companies showed interest in the band and their demo in the era of NWOSHM.